-- In order to account for microbiological contamination throughout the process, samples should be collected after a point in the process where no likely additional growth or contamination will occur; thus, the point of sampling depends on the ground beef package variable. - Samples MUST be collected at a point in the process after the final blender. - Every blender or batch must be represented by a sample.
+- In order to account for microbiological contamination throughout the process, samples should be collected after a point in the process where no likely additional growth or contamination will occur; thus, the point of sampling depends on the ground beef package variable. - Samples MUST be collected at a point in the process after the final blender. - Every blender or batch must be represented by a sample. - All components MUST be a part of the blend or batch before samples are taken. (i.e., sample after including, fresh and frozen beef, AMR, seasoning and rework). - As published by Barkocy-Gallagher et al., 2002, freezing does not significantly affect the persistence or recovery of E. coli O157:H7 in ground beef; therefore, sampling can occur before or after freezing. - The number of samples collected during the processing of the lot should be defined in the sampling program and based on risk assessment.

-- All components MUST be a part of the blend or batch before samples are taken. (i.e., sample after including, fresh and frozen beef, AMR, seasoning and rework). - As published by Barkocy-Gallagher et al., 2002, freezing does not significantly affect the persistence or recovery of E. coli O157:H7 in ground beef; therefore, sampling can occur before or after freezing. - The number of samples collected during the processing of the lot should be defined in the sampling program and based on risk assessment. - The size of the sample should be based on a validated analytical method, with a detection limit of not less than 1-3 CFU/sample unit. - The combined performance of the sample size, enrichment protocol and screening method should be validated for all sample sizes being analyzed, including individual samples and sample composites. - Verification Testing or secondary testing (Appendix A): - This is performed on finished ground products, produced from raw materials that previously tested negative.
-Utilized by further processers receiving trim from outside facilities. - A minimum of 65g of product (A Set, Diagram 1) produced within the defined lot and representative of each batch within the defined lot. - In addition to the initial lot sample, B Set samples (Diagram 2) totaling at least 325g per lot should be taken and held pending initial screen results.
+- The size of the sample should be based on a validated analytical method, with a detection limit of not less than 1-3 CFU/sample unit. - The combined performance of the sample size, enrichment protocol and screening method should be validated for all sample sizes being analyzed, including individual samples and sample composites. - Secondary testing (Appendix A): - A minimum of 65g of product (A Set, Diagram 1) produced within the defined lot and representative of each batch within the defined lot. - o In addition to the initial lot sample, B Set samples (Diagram 2) totaling at least 325g per lot should be taken and held pending initial screen results.
 There must be a total of 325g per lot of product taken and each blender or batch represented for these library samples.
 A total of 325g sample per lot is required in order to make disposition when a positive occurs.
 Both the A and B samples should be representative of each batch within the defined lot.
-It is inappropriate to collect one 390 g sample for each lot and divide it into a 65g "A sample" and a 325g "B sample," as the resulting samples may not include product from each batch in the defined lot. - B set samples are not analyzed unless there is a positive (detailed in Disposition Testing below). - o All samples must be documented using blender ID and time. - Initial Testing - "A" samples for each lot are composited into one 65g sample representing the lot. - If the lot tests negative, no additional action needs to be taken. - If the lot tests presumptive positive, the B samples must be analyzed to determine disposition of adjacent lots. - o Disposition Testing
+It is inappropriate to collect one 390 g sample for each lot and divide it into a 65g "A sample" and a 325g "B sample," as the resulting samples may not include product from each batch in the defined lot. - B set samples are not analyzed unless there is a positive (detailed in Disposition Testing below). - All samples must be documented using blender ID and time.